 The Parent Loan for Undergraduate Students (PLUS) is a loan borrowed in a parent's name for the student's educational expenses.
 Before a parent applies, please consider the interest rates, origination fees , and eligibility requirements for borrowing and repaying the loan.

 Already know you want the PLUS loan?
 Great- don't forget to complete the application and Master Promissory Note, which is typically available mid-April for the following academic year.

 Two additional federal loan options for which a student may be considered are the Perkins Loan and the Nursing Loan.
-To be considered, the student must complete the FAFSA by March 1st, enroll at least half-time, and demonstrate need (as determined by the FAFSA).
+To be considered, the student must complete the FAFSA by November 15 each year, enroll at least half-time, and demonstrate need (as determined by the FAFSA).
 Nursing loan recipients must be enrolled in the Nursing Program in order to borrow the loan.
 Additional paperwork accompanies this loan, so be sure to complete any and all paperwork to ensure the loan is officially borrowed.

 Various banks offer alternative loans (also referred to as private loans) to credit-worthy applicants and co-signors.
 The interest rates vary and may be much higher than the rates of the federal loans, so investigate your federal loan options before choosing an alternative loan.
 If you choose to move forward with an alternative loan, we recommend following these easy steps: